adaptivetracking/AdaptiveTracking/README.md

 4. If no ground truth is given: Initialize the tracker by drawing a bounding box using the mouse
 5. Exit the application by pressing `q`

+Examples:

-Example: `$ ./TrackingApp -d 0` (shows the videos stream of the webcam, tracking must be initialized manually)
+* `$ ./TrackingApp -d 0` (shows the videos stream of the webcam, tracking must be initialized manually)
-Example: `$ ./TrackingApp -v /path/to/video.avi -b /path/to/groundtruth.txt -o /path/to/output-video.avi -f 25` (shows a video, tracking is initialized by ground truth, creates an output video with 25 FPS containing the frames with tracking output (bounding boxes))
+* `$ ./TrackingApp -v /path/to/video.avi -b /path/to/groundtruth.txt -o /path/to/output-video.avi -f 25` (shows a video, tracking is initialized by ground truth, creates an output video with 25 FPS containing the frames with tracking output (bounding boxes))

 ### BenchmarkApp